Conscious Existence and the Fate of the Universe

 However, dealing with the physical world is by definition a material quest.
 We need to be able to compare processes and see which ones actually work and which are useless, or even dangerous.
 Scientific thinking has as long a history as religions, as evidenced by human flint tool use predating our earliest religious artifacts, such as the Venus of Willendorf.
 The advent of ancient Greek philosophy became a catalyst for scientific thought.
 Atomic theory was invented by Democritus around 430 BC, and scientific medicine was extensively documented and medical ethics established by Hippocrates around 460 BC.

 Nevertheless religious cosmologies continued to hold sway until Copernicus and later Galileo turned the flat-earth-centric Christian cosmology upside down, under threat of excommunication.
 The Inquisition tried Galileo in 1633 and found him "vehemently suspect of heresy", sentencing him to indefinite imprisonment.
-He was kept under house arrest until his death in 1642.
+He was forced to recant and kept under house arrest until his death in 1642.
+It took the Catholic Church 350 years, until 1992 to admit Galileo was right, although still claiming that the Inquisition acted in good faith, taking 13 years to do so after Pope John Paul set up a committee of the academy to look into it in 1979.

 But the real turning point for predictive science came with the genius of Isaac Newton in 1687, laying the foundations of classical mechanics by defining the laws of motion and universal gravity, clinching in one step the motions of all the astronomical bodies.
 Until then people had observed that objects in motion always slowed down, but Newton's first law states simply and succinctly that every object will remain at rest or in uniform motion in a straight line unless compelled to change its state by the action of an external force.
 This totally clears away the confusion and gives us the clear basis for all energetic interactions.